-The purpose of this standard is to enable audiences to protect children from material that unduly disturbs them, is harmful, or is likely to impair their physical, mental or social development.
+The purpose of this standard is to enable audiences parents and caregivers to protect children from material that disproportionately unduly disturbs them, is harmful, or is likely to impair their physical, mental or social development.

 It covers children viewing or listening to broadcasts.
 If a complaint raises fairness or privacy concerns about a child featured or referred to in a broadcast, it should be dealt with under those standards.